biaslab/ForneyLab.jl/docs/src/internals.md

 # Internals

-This page presents internal information about the ForneyLab package.
+This page documents the internals of the ForneyLab package.
 It is mainly tailored for software developers interested in understanding the inner workings of the package.

 ## Directory structure